-We’ve tested over 30 soundbars and below are our recommendations for the best soundbars for music in 2020.
+We’ve tested over 30 soundbars and below are our recommendations for the best soundbars for music.
 See also our recommendations for the best soundbars, the best Dolby Atmos soundbars (if you watch a lot of movies), and the best budget soundbars.

 The bar also features side-firing speakers, which greatly helps to widen up the stereo soundstage.
 The speakers project the noise at the walls, which then reflects back to the listeners, giving you the impression of a wider soundstage than even typical home theater speakers.
 On the other hand, it might feel a bit unnatural to some.